YiranWangYR/10BeLeastSquares/README.md

 These codes can be ran in matlab.

-Be10_LS_rate: the code to estimate surface age with known erosion rate
+To estimate surface age with known erosion rate, run "Be10_LS_rate.m" To estimate surface age with known eroded thickness, run "Be10_LS_thickness.m", this code runs together with the function "Be10Newton", so the two files should be placed in the same folder.
-Be10_LS_thickness: the code to estimate surface age with known eroded thickness.
-This code runs together with the function "Be10Newton", so the two files should be placed in the same folder.
+Notice that both approaches assume constant erosion.

-Be10Newton: the function that runs Newton's method.
-Runs together with "Be10_LS_thickness".
+If there is no surface erosion, both "Be10_LS_rate.m" and "Be10_LS_thickness.m" works the same.

 We do not exclude negative inheritance, in order to aquire the full distribution of the exposure age (See detailed discussion in Wang and Oskin 202x).